Thomas Pigott (Aylesbury MP): Family

-His father, Thomas Pigott of Doddershall (d.
-1606) was High Sheriff of Buckinghamshire in 1593–1594, and a justice of the peace for the county.
-He married twice, firstly to Dorothy Cottenham, daughter and coheiress of Henry Cottenham of Norfolk.
+Pigott married twice, firstly to Dorothy Cottenham, daughter and coheiress of Henry Cottenham of Norfolk.
 They had one son and one daughter.
 His second wife was a daughter of Sir John Allot, alderman and Lord Mayor of London.

 Career

 He was a Member (MP) of the Parliament of England for Aylesbury in 1589.
+He was probably the Thomas Pigott who served as a Captain of the Buckinghamshire Trained Bands when they were called out during an invasion scare in 1599.